Chamath-the-curious/YoutubeDownloader/README.md

 ## Installation

 1. Create a new folder on your computer
-2. Download `Youtubedownloader.exe` to that folder
+2. Download `Youtubedownloader.exe` from Releases to that folder

 ## Usage